-Abuse of Human Life Ethics Statement
+Abuse of Human Life Position Statement

 Abuse of human life assaults the dignity of a person as a bearer of the image of God.
 Human abuse is an offense against God.
 Abuse may be physical, psychological, or emotional.
 Furthermore, there is a spiritual dimension to abuse.
 The resulting harm may be permanent, reparable, or only partially reparable.
 While not all harm is the result of abuse, abuse results in harm.